 Industrial-scale fishing has had a significant impact on marine ecosystems.
 Despite decades of management plans and regulations, many fish stocks are still overexploited, and marine environments continue to be degraded.
-“Fishing management approaches often do not consider the wider ecosystem consequences of fishing,” explains FishMan project Marie Skłodowska-Curie fellow Silvia de Juan, a researcher at the Institute of Marine Science (ICM-CSIC), Spain.
+“Fishing management approaches often do not consider the wider ecosystem consequences of fishing,” explains Marie Skłodowska-Curie fellow Silvia de Juan, researcher at the Institute of Marine Science (ICM-CSIC) in Spain, who worked on the project, FishMan.
 “To move towards a more sustainable world, we need to better understand how fisheries alter ecosystems, and how this failure to reach long-term sustainability goals might impact society.”
-Such ecosystem-based approaches include respecting quotas, and avoiding catches of undersized individuals and vulnerable species.
+Such ecosystem-based approaches include respecting quotas and avoiding catches of undersized individuals and vulnerable species.
 The EU’s reformed Common Fisheries Policy, which includes measures such as a discard ban for several commercial species, known as the Landing Obligation, and improved fishing gear, has played a critical role in moving European fisheries towards more sustainable practices.

 Understanding fishing practices